 - how long it takes to receive your custom design from ordering to it arriving a at your door.

-Project X Japanese starts at $1499.99 for the Wakizashi/Ko Katana version and $1799 for the Katana plus any additional optional extra upgrades you might select and like forge direct, are made to order.
-While to the uninitiated they may seem expensive, they are actually under priced and quite risky for us as the profits are minuscule ($3000+ would be a fair price for these swords – $1799 is almost as much as they cost to make and ship).
+Project X Japanese starts at $850 for the T10 hi polish and $1000 for the Laminated Katana plus any additional optional extra upgrades you might select and like forge direct, are made to order.
+While to the uninitiated they may seem expensive, they are actually under priced and quite risky for us as the profits are minuscule ($1800+ would be a fair price for these swords – $1000 is almost as much as they cost to make and ship).

 So here is a quick summary.
 Except for the Soshu Kitae laminated blades from Project X, all the blades are made from the same type of steel, differentially hardened T10 – but at different levels of refinement and therefore, at different price points.